Sunday Pot Roast with Potatoes, Carrots and the World’s Best Green Beans (or corn)

 Tools & Ingredients I Recommend for This Recipe

-- 6 Qt Enameled Cast Iron Dutch Oven (Shop on Amazon) — This is the one for my big pot roast lunch.
-And of course it’s RED!
+- Lodge 6 Qt Enameled Cast Iron Dutch Oven (Shop on Amazon) — the exact Dutch oven I use for my Sunday pot roast.
+Big, beautiful, and it’s RED!

-- Cavender’s All Purpose Greek Seasoning (Shop on Amazon) — This is my secret weapon and I will not apologize for putting it on everything.
+- Cavender’s All Purpose Greek Seasoning (Shop on Amazon) — my secret weapon and I will not apologize for putting it on everything

 Sunday Pot Roast with Potatoes, Carrots and the World’s Best Green Beans